RetroPie/RetroPie-Docs/docs/RetroArch.md

 # The interval is measured in seconds.
 A value of 0 disables autosave.
 # autosave_interval =

-# Path to content database directory.
-# content_database_path =

-# Path to cheat database directory.
-# cheat_database_path =

-# Path to XML cheat config, a file which keeps track of which
-# cheat settings are used for individual games.
-# If the file does not exist, it will be created.
-# cheat_settings_path =

-# Directory to dump screenshots to.
-# screenshot_directory =

 # Records video after CPU video filter.
 # video_post_filter_record = false